icykoneko/ff14-fish-tracker-app/README.md

 git clone --recurse-submodules https://github.com/icykoneko/ff14-fish-tracker-app.git
 ```

 If you forgot to include the submodules during cloning, don't worry.
-Assuming you haven't checked them out yet, running `git submodules update --recursive --init` should take care of it.
+Assuming you haven't checked them out yet, running `git submodule update --recursive --init` should take care of it.

 If you've already checked out the submodules and are running into issues with the SaintCoinach module, the repo address recently changed.
 Unfortunately, it's a pain to fix...
-You'll most likely need to run `git submodules sync --recursive` after pulling the latest changes.
-After that, the `git submodules update --recursive` command should work right.
+You'll most likely need to run `git submodule sync --recursive` after pulling the latest changes.
+After that, the `git submodule update --recursive` command should work right.
 Sorry it's such a pain.

 ### Setup
 The management of fish data is done using Python.
 It's recommended you create a virtual environment.